Business Risks

 Overview of Risk

-Regarding the group’s business operations, there is a possibility that a suit may be brought relating to product liability, labor issues, patent infringement, breach of contract, environmental pollution, or other issues.
+Regarding the Otsuka group’s business operations, there is a possibility that a suit may be brought relating to product liability, labor issues, infringement of intellectual property rights, breach of contract, environmental pollution, or other issues.
 Any judgment, decision or settlement unfavorable to the group could result in a significant adverse effect on the group’s operating results, financial condition, business strategies and social trust.

 Countermeasures

-The group has established an internal reporting system to monitor signs of possible litigation.
-The Company’s Legal Affairs Department also exchanges information with group companies and responds appropriately.
+The Otsuka group has established an internal reporting system to monitor signs of possible litigation.
+The Company’s Legal Affairs Department also exchanges information with group companies for responding and supporting appropriately.
 Furthermore, the Company consults with outside counsels as necessary to reduce litigation risk.

 IT Security and Information Management